 2. Supplier and Trade Selection

 When getting to know a builder, one of the most obvious signs of trouble is to discover that purchasing makes most buying decisions with little meaningful input from the field.
 More often than not, this is accompanied by a low-bid mindset where the buying decision is made on bid price alone.
 Low bids are great, but they are only one component of total cost, and total cost is the only thing that matters.
-I have written extensively about this in the past (see “The 10 Elements of the Total Cost Model” and “The Death of Commodity”).
+I have written extensively about this in the past (10 Elements of the Total Cost Model).
 Regular structured — and the key word is “structured” — feedback from both field construction and service on the performance of suppliers and trades on dimensions of delivery, schedule, and quality is essential.
 Without it, you are pretty much guaranteed to make the wrong buying decisions on a regular basis.

 3. Scopes of Work – Applied